 The various parameters used are summarized in Table 6, in which certain parameters have been rescaled from those given in Appendix G due to the units here being in milliseconds.
 When the system is initialized, all registers and counters are cleared and the leap bits set to 112 (unsynchronized).
-At adjustment intervals of CLOCK.ADJ seconds CLOCK.ADJ is added to the watchdog counter.
-Also, CLOCK.ADJ is subtracted from the pps counter, but only if the previous contents of the pps counter are greater than zero.
-The watchdog counter is incremented, but clamped so as not to exceed NTP.MAXAGE divided by CLOCK.ADJ (one full day).
-In addition, if the watchdog counter reaches this value, the leap bits are set to 112 (unsynchronized).
+At adjustment intervals of CLOCK.ADJ seconds CLOCK.ADJ is subtracted from the PPS counter, but only if the previous contents of the PPS counter are greater than zero.
+Also, CLOCK.ADJ is added to the Watchdog counter, but the latter is clamped not to exceed NTP.MAXAGE divided by CLOCK.ADJ (one full day).
+In addition, if the Watchdog counter reaches this value, the leap bits are set to 112 (unsynchronized).

 In some system configurations a precise source of timing information is available in the form of a train of timing pulses spaced at one-second intervals.
 Usually, this is in addition to a source of timecode information, such as a radio clock or even NTP itself, to number the seconds, minutes, hours and days.
 In typical clock interface designs such as the DEC KWV11-C, a special input is provided which can trigger an interrupt as each pulse is received.
-When this happens the pps counter is set to CLOCK.PPS and the current time offset is determined in the usual way.
-Then, the time offset is divided by 1000 and the pps-adjust register set to the remainder.
-Finally, if the pps-adjust register is greater than or equal to 500, 1000 is subtracted from its contents.
-As described below, the pps-adjust and pps counters can be used in conjunction with an ordinary timecode to produce an extremely accurate local clock.
+When this happens the PPS counter is set to CLOCK.PPS and the current time offset is determined in the usual way.
+Then, the

+PPS-Adjust register is set to the time offset scaled to milliseconds.
+Finally, if the PPS-Adjust register is greater than or equal to 500, 1000 is subtracted from its contents.
+As described below, the PPS-Adjust register and PPS counters can be used in conjunction with an ordinary timecode to produce an extremely accurate local clock.